Here’s what to look for.

 Preschool education provides for the optimal development of children during their early years.
 Parents and teachers cooperate in providing the best possible environment for the growth and development of young children.

+How important is preschool?
 The early years see rapid growth and development.
 A child’s brain develops faster than ever during the first five years.
 A child is born with more than enough brain cells to be highly successful.
 More than 100 billion!
 But it’s not the number of brain cells that determines usable intelligence, it’s the number of connections that are made between those brain cells.

 These connections are formed by the experiences and thoughts that you give to your child via a rich, stimulating environment in the early years.
 That environment is made up of games, visits, conversations, experiences, activities and loving attention.
 These valuable and rich experiences are supplemented by a quality preschool.